-They set really well, although as CM pointed out the Lavender and Petals look like they are burnt a little bit from the warm soap.
+They set really well, although as Mr.Mole kindly pointed out the Lavender and Petals look like they have burnt a little bit from the warm soap.
 Be careful when melting the Soap Base as you could burn if it touches the skin.

-I think some of these makes might go into a small hamper gifts, once I have decided and put together I will pop it onto another Blog.
+I think some of these makes might go into a small hamper of gifts.
 I might also make something else over the next week or two, as its my first year hosting Christmas and I’m feeling a bit more festive!
 Bring on the Grinch!!!

-If you would like any more information on the above let me know x
+If you would like any more information on the above let me know.